frc1418/pybasictraining/README.md

 Variables
 ---------

+The code for these challenges should be added to `mycode.py`

 * v1 - Define a variable named `x`, and make it equal to the number `3`
 * v2 - Define a variable named `s`, and make it a string that says `I am a string`
 * v3 - Define a variable named `b`, and make it equal to the boolean false value

 Functions & logic
 -----------------

+The code for these challenges should be added to `mycode.py`

 * f1 - Define a function called `do_something`
 * f2 - `do_something` should take two parameters, `x1` and `x2`